What Are the Advantages of DC Circuit Breaker?

 Contact opening:

-The dc circuit breaker actuation mechanism opens the contacts in response to the trip signal.
+The DC circuit breaker actuation mechanism opens the contacts in response to the trip signal.
 This action physically interrupts the flow of electricity and disconnects the faulty circuit from the power supply.

 Arc extinguishing: